 Down time is as important as mat time — maybe more important if you put in lots of training.

-The brain needs time to assimilate new information, to update its predictive model, to learn new behavior and skills.
-The brain needs to unplug from the information feed.
+The brain needs time to assimilate new information.
+It also needs to unplug from the information feed.
 Much of learning consolidation happens during down time and sleep.

 In an article in Mother Jones magazine, Barbara Oakley, author of A Mind for Numbers: How to Excel at Math and Science (Even If You Flunked Algebra), said, “I think the real key that eludes people a lot of time is the idea that it’s the removing of attention that actually allows that ‘ah-ha’ insight to take place.”